Assessments

 Scaffolded Assignments

 Many alternative assessment methods last from several weeks to a whole semester.
 To make sure students are on track, instructors often use scaffolded assignments.
 Scaffolded assignments can break down the large assignments into smaller and more manageable steps that build on each other.
-Instructors can also provide high quality feedback at the early stage and provide opportunities for students to make improvements.
+Instructors can also provide high-quality feedback at the early stage and provide opportunities for students to make improvements.
 This strategy allows the instructor to:

 - identify struggling students to provide the necessary support,